Pedrojok01/Next-Web3-Boilerplate/README.md

 npm install
 ```

-<b>IMPORTANT: Double check your package.json to make sure you've installed the exact same version for all @web3-react packages.
-Since the version 8+ is still in beta, it may not be automatically installed.</b>

 ### Add your API keys in the .env file:

-Remove the `.example` from the `.env.example` file name at the root of the project and add you API keys inside.
+Remove the `.example` from the `.env.example` file name at the root of the project and add your API keys inside.
 The WalletConnect project ID is now required since the v2 update.
-The can create one easily on the [WalletConnect dashboard](https://cloud.walletconnect.com/).
+You can create one easily on the [WalletConnect dashboard](https://cloud.walletconnect.com/).

 ```js
 NEXT_PUBLIC_WALLETCONNECT_PROJECT_ID = "Project ID needed for WalletConnect v2 here";